-Delhi elections: Counting of votes begins, AAP looks to retain power
+Delhi elections: AAP leading in 56 seats, BJP ahead in 14, show EC trends

 Delhi: Exit polls predict comfortable majority for AAP, BJP expected to improve tally

+More than 1.47 crore people were eligible to vote in the Assembly elections.
+This included 2.33 lakh voters in 18-19 age group.
 On Saturday, 62.59% of the electorate turned up to cast their votes.
 However, the final voter turnout became a point of contention raised by the ruling AAP as the Election Commission released the official figure over 24 hours after voting ended on Saturday.
 The highest voter turnout of 71.6% was recorded in Ballimaran constituency, and the lowest was in the Delhi cantonment area, where it was 45.4%.
 The poll body said the turnout was two percentage points higher than in the Lok Sabha elections.

 Exit polls